 Spoiler Free Review

 Ms. Marvel begins her story as Kamala Khan.
 She’s in high school and has a couple of friends there but doesn’t really fit in with the popular kids.
 Her family is Muslim to various degrees.
 Her parents are culturally and religiously Muslim while her brother is bordering zealot territory.
-She places herself within that world but has Americanized a bit more.
+She places herself within that world but has “Americanized” a bit more.

 She also spends her time writing superhero fan fiction and fantasizing about being powerful.
 Her dream becomes a reality when she gets caught in the Terrigen Mists and develops strange shape shifting and healing powers.
+It is important to not that this means she is an Inhuman and not a Mutant.
+There is a distinct difference in Marvel canon.

 She will discover several issues into the run that she is an Inhuman and her powers were lying dormant until the mists woke them up.
-Now her goal is to master her use of these powers and protect her home town of Jersey City from bad guys, and robots, and monsters, and maybe the end of the world.
+Now her goal is to master her use of these powers and protect her home town of Jersey City from bad guys, robots, monsters, and maybe even the end of the world.

 Along the way she deals with all of the normal perils of being a teenager.
 She needs to get her homework done, escape getting grounded, and manage emotions around boys.